openfootball/worldcup/NOTES/NOTES.md

 Example queries to get started with the football.db database.

+Note: The event key for the world cup in Brazil 2014 is `world.2014`

 ## List World Cup 2014 Games

 ```sql
 select t1.title, t2.title, g.*
 from games g